jupyterhub/zero-to-jupyterhub-k8s/docs/source/jupyterhub/installation.md

 # Installing JupyterHub

-With a {doc}`Kubernetes cluster </kubernetes/setup-kubernetes>` cluster
+With a {doc}`Kubernetes cluster </kubernetes/setup-kubernetes>` available
-available and {doc}`Helm </kubernetes/setup-helm>` installed, we can install JupyterHub in the Kubernetes cluster using the JupyterHub Helm chart.
+and {doc}`Helm </kubernetes/setup-helm>` installed, we can install JupyterHub in the Kubernetes cluster using the JupyterHub Helm chart.

 ## Initialize a Helm chart configuration file